avocadodata/datalake/README.md

-# Avocado Datalake Home page:
+# Avocado Data lake Home page:
-This is official codebase of Avocado Datalake blogs post.
+This is official codebase of Avocado Data lake blogs post.
 Visit us https://www.dwh.co.in/ for more details.

 # Contact Us
 https://www.dwh.co.in/contact-us/